Thumbpick Bass Guitar With Fingerpicks

-I play bass guitar with a thumb pick and fingerpicks.
+I play bass guitar with a thumbpick and fingerpicks.
 That is just my confession, not bragging.
 Is playing bass this way unique?
 Well, it is, quite a bit.
 But why?
 Is it so rare to find thumbpick bass or fingerpick bass players because this playing style is impractical?
 Nope.
 It’s simply because playing bass with this little piece of plastic or metal hasn’t become popular, and people are hive minded.
 There ya have it.
 I can only name a few thumbpick bass players off the top of my head.
 Chas Chandler of The Animals (quite some memorable bass lines), the great jazz player Dominique Di Piazza, Mario Cipollina, former member of the tuneful band Huey Lewis & the News, or Jack Blades known from the wonderfully melodic rock band Night Ranger.
-They don’t, or didn’t use fingerpicks though, and Dominique Di Piazza stopped using a thumb pick as well, for quite a while now.
+They don’t, or didn’t use fingerpicks though, and Dominique Di Piazza stopped using a thumbpick as well, for quite a while now.
+Note that many of these players are pretty much groove players and not necessarily known for their solos or what you would call a virtuoso bass style.
+And that clearly shows you that fingerpick playing on bass guitar is not just a gimmick.
+It can certainly become your bread and butter playing style, if you keep a disciplined focus on it.
 So will bass guitar played with thumbpick and fingerpicks ever get more popular?
 No idea, but we can sure as hell give it a try!
+But anyway…

 What are these picks good for?